 Modern Lima was “founded” in 1535 as the “City of Kings” (Ciudad de los Reyes, in honour of the Christian holiday of Epiphany) by Spanish conquistador Francisco Pizarro.
 Its proximity to the Pacific Ocean and fair year-round temperate weather beat out the original inland and less popular choice for a capital city of Jauja – definitely no complaints from the capital’s current coast-loving residents!

-Lima’s weather, in fact, is fantastic: located on a strip of desert plain between the Pacific and the Andes, and affected by the cool Pacific Humboldt Current, rainfall is slight throughout the year, and temperatures typically range between 12-15°C at its lowest, to 24-28°C at its highest.
-Very, very nice.
+Lima’s weather, in fact, is fantastic: located on a strip of desert plain between the Pacific and the Andes, and affected by the cool Pacific Humboldt Current, rainfall is slight throughout the year, and temperatures typically range between 12 to 15 degrees Celsius at its lowest to 24 to 28 °C at its highest.
+Very nice.

 I distinguish between modern and ancient Lima because in fact, a pre-Columbian people and civilization occupied the area for what historians believe were thousands of years before the Spanish arrived.
 And as the Spanish conquerors were wont to do, they built Christian churches and colonial monuments directly on top of many existing structures as a symbol of domination.